-Almaden has sufficient cash on hand to conduct its exploration and development plans for the foreseeable future.
-Almaden has set significant milestones for 2012 including the following:
+Almaden has sufficient cash on hand to conduct its exploration and development plans for the next fiscal year.
+Almaden has set significant milestones including the following:

-Mexican projects:

-- Ixtaca The Company has initiated an expanded 2012 exploration drilling program. - El Cobre -The Company has planned a 5,000-meter exploration drill program in 2012. - Others The Company is advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.

-Nevada, USA projects:

-- Willow a first stage drill program is planned in 2012 to test both a high sulphidation epithermal gold target and a porphyry copper-gold target.
-This will depend on availability of personnel and budgets. - Paradise East further target definition work for a possible 2012 drill program. - BP geophysical and geochemical exploration program in 2012 to define targets for drilling.
+- Mexican projects: - Ixtaca The Company continues to drill as part of its on-going exploration drill program designed to enable the calculation of a preliminary resource estimate. - El Cobre The Company has planned a 5,000-meter exploration drill program to begin in November 2012. - Others The Company is advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs. - Nevada, USA projects: - Willow a first stage drill program is planned to test both a high sulphidation epithermal gold target and a porphyry copper-gold target.
+This will depend on availability of personnel and budgets. - BP geophysical and geochemical exploration program in 2013 to define targets for drilling. - Canadian projects: - Merit drilling is expected in 2013.

-Canadian projects:

-Merit - drilling is expected in 2012.